R-Ross414/compiler-construction-2020/Answers/test-2/test-2-answers.md

     |`Type Id () { Stm return Exp13 * Exp14` | `+(++x);}` | EPIncr

-  Should we reduce or should we shift the `+`?
+  Should we reduce or should we shift?
 Since we are only allowed to reduce at the top of the stack, if we shifted the `+`, we would never again be allowed to reduce the `*` without first reducing the `+` and (try it for yourself) the parsing would lead in a cul de sac.

 **Remark:** Integers such as `1` and `10` are directly converted to `Exp15` using the rule `EInt`.
  - This can be seen in the linearized AST produced by the bnfc generated parser, see Q3 below.